 Why use sources?

 In fact, many instances of plagiarism occur unintentionally.
-Intentional or not, any form of plagiarism is a serious offence.
+Intentional or not, any form of plagiarism is a serious offense.
 The following are some habits and practices that can lead to inadvertent plagiarism.

 If you are writing and researching at the last minute, you are more likely to make errors that can lead to plagiarism.
 You are also more likely to have a citation error or fail to cite a source if you don't take good notes and keep your source information organized and available.